tashatsar/airflow_basics/README.md

 Not the only, but a pretty convinient way to run airflow commands is from bash command line.
 Let's get into bash command line of a particular docker container with a command `docker exec -it container_id //bin//bash`.

 - **"Historical" predictions** `airflow dags backfill --start-date START_DATE --end-date END_DATE dag_id`.
 More params [here](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#backfill).
+- For **debugging** just run `airflow tasks test <dag_id> <task_id> <execution_date_in_the_past>` each time you  create a new task: helps to save a lot of time of possible debugging.
+This command runs task instances locally, outputs their log to stdout (on screen), does not bother with dependencies, and does not communicate state (running, success, failed, …) to the database.
+It simply allows testing a single task instance.
+- for **debug on a DAG level**: the same applies to `airflow dags test <dag_id> <execution_date_in_the_past>`, but on a DAG level.
+It performs a single DAG run of the given DAG id.
+While it does take task dependencies into account, no state is registered in the database.
+It is convenient for locally testing a full run of your DAG, given that e.g. if one of your tasks expects data at some location, it is available.

 ### Parameters